Root Canal Treatment

-- Nerve inside tooth is infected
+- The nerve inside your tooth is infected

 A root canal involves the following steps: